je-nunez/find_an_auction/README.md

 to return in the replies, and `AspectFilter`s, where the aspects of an item have this role, as eBay says:

-*characteristic of an item in a category.
+*[an aspect is the] characteristic of an item in a category.
 For example, "Shoes Size" or "Style" might be aspects of the Men's Shoes category, while "Genre" and "Album Type" could be aspects of the Music CDs category.*

 # Updating the Finding Kit for Enhaced Search client-side JAR